SAP-samples/teched2023-DA260/exercises/ex3/README.md

     ![Ex03_Measure_Update](images/Ex03_Measure_Update.png)

 14. Deploy the view.
 15. Go to the Products table, as mentioned in the exercise 3.2.
-Update the Products table "Price" column for ProductID: "RC-1053" with new Price value.
+Update the Products table "Price" column for any product you choose, ex: product with ProductID: "RC-1053" with new Price value.
 16. Navigate back to the above mentioned deployed view.
 17. In Data preview, Perform data preview by clicking on context menu preview icon.